-I’d like to (try to) explain how important it is to engage early on with social services, how you do it and what to expect.
-Warning – this post is long, but it is important (and it’s much shorter than the ‘official’ bumpf).
-I’ll explain how it works in Bucks so you will need to double check for your county.
+It’s very important to engage social care services early on.
+I explain here how you do it and what to expect.
+Warning – this post is long, but it’s important (and it’s shorter than the ‘official’ bumpf).
+I’ll explain how it works in Bucks so double check for your county.
 In the meantime take a tea break and curl up on a sofa with this for 10 mins.

 Local authority ‘older adult social care’ (previously known as ‘social services’ back in the day)

-You may be wary of ‘calling the social services’, in case it all ends with ‘the wrong’ outcome, I was.
+You may be wary of ‘calling the social services’, in case of ‘the wrong’ outcome, I was.
 Please think again.
 True, there has been a lot of media exposure about what needs to change.
-However from experience, I find the support very helpful once you have found it, applied for it and it’s been (eventually) delivered.
-It won’t surprise you to know that the social care services are very stretched so they prioritise based on need.
+However from experience, I find the support helpful once you have found it, applied for it and it’s been (eventually) delivered.
+It won’t surprise you to know that the social care services are very stretched so they must prioritise based on need.

 Having said that, my advice is to make yourself known earlier rather than later.
 Don’t wait for an emergency, like a fall, to get on your Local Authority’s (LA) radar.
 By that time you’ll likely be frazzled and over stretched.

 Your LA, i.e. the entity that collects your council tax (see your council tax bill for your LA), has a duty of care to support people with care needs and their carers.
-If you pay council tax to a district council that is affiliated to a county council, then it is the county council that is accountable for care provisoin.
-For example, Aylesbury Vale District Council (AVDC) collects our council tax, but it is Bucks County Council that supports Marj with care.
+If you pay council tax to a district council that is affiliated to a county council, then it’s the county council that is accountable for care provision.
+For example, Aylesbury Vale District Council (AVDC) collects our council tax, but it’s Bucks County Council that supports Marj with care.
 Click on AVDC’s website for an explanation of national funding.

 For the older adult that needs support

 The adult who needs support needs a ‘care needs assessment’.
-Everyone is entitled to this assessment and it doesn’t involve ‘means testing’ at this stage.
+Everyone is entitled to this assessment and it doesn’t involve ‘means testing’ of any income at this stage.
 An assessor evaluates i) what the adult can do on their own, ii) what help they need, then iii) the help they already have.
 If you are the unpaid carer, sit in on the appointment as you may need to take the role of advocate.
-It is not unusual for an older adult to say they are managing fine when actually they aren’t, we all have our pride.
+It’s not unusual for an older adult to say they are managing fine when actually they aren’t.
 Also, please be really clear about how much you can and can’t help.
-Your own wellbeing and your other important activities e.g. a full or part time job, childcare etc. are very important too so don’t try and be superwom/an.
+Your own wellbeing and your other important activities e.g. a full or part time job, childcare etc. are very important too.
+Don’t try and be superwom/an.
 If the adult needing support meets the eligibility criteria but can’t afford to pay for care themselves privately, then the financial assessment is next.

 A ‘financial assessment’ is next if care ‘in home’ is to be funded by the LA